 Support to serialize is provided using the writeObject(Object o) in the java.io.ObjectOutputStream class.
 The method takes a serializable object and converts it into a sequence (stream) of bytes.

 Similarly, support to deserialize is provided using the readObject() method in the java.io.ObjectInputStream class.
 The method can read a stream of bytes and convert it back into a Java object.

 In the below code we try to serialize and deserialize an object of the class Car.
 We can observe from the output that the price of the car is set to 0 after deserialization since it was marked transient.

 Serial Version UID

-Most modern IDEs support generation of serialVersionUID value.
+Most modern IDEs support the generation of serialVersionUID.